Codeinwp/pirate-forms/readme.txt

 4. Screenshot 4.
 Enabling SMTP

 == Changelog ==
+= 2.2.5 - 2017-11-16  =

+* Adds compatibility with WordPress 4.9
+* Minor improvement for toggle the password in the admin form fields.

 = 2.2.4 - 2017-11-13  =

 * Improved assets loading, loading them only they are necessary.